 The University grants credit toward its undergraduate degrees for successful completion of examinations in the Advanced Placement Program of the College Entrance Examination Board.
-Students who present scores of three or better will be granted six semester units (nine quarter units) of college credit.
+Students who present scores of three or better will be granted six semester units (nine quarter units) of college credit, Credit awarded for Advanced Placement examinations meets campus course equivalents and may be applied to the General Studies program.